StoneT2000/StoneT2000.github.io/blog/posts/25102020/post.md

 I believe with more effort into researching how to improve various properties of "interpretability" from angles such as crowdsourcing, embedding humans in ML among others in the contexts of social media, healthcare etc., we can then truly generate more **trust** in AI and / or remove bias and enable the full potential of **AI** without the backlash.

-## Building AI Competitions in 3 days :robot:
+## Building AI Competitions in 3 days 🤖

 Here's a big pivot to AI competitions.
 No, not something like Kaggle (although they run Halite now).
 Some of you readers may have seen that I've built (and am working on still) a [AI competition framework](https://github.com/StoneT2000/Dimensions) intended to make it extremely easy to launch your own language agnostic AI competition, fully scalable and secured (mostly), inspired by the work of [Battlecode](http://battlecode.org/) and [Halite](http://halite.io/) and intended to generalize those two into a common framework.